gulpsome/beverage/README.md

 var gulp = require(‘beverage’)()
 ```

 Beverage will use your local gulp and you must have it installed, something that gulp itself insists on.
 Otherwise you will be reminded.
-The options in this last example come from `.beverage` but you could also provide you own as a first argument.
+The options in this last example come from `.beverage` but you could also provide you own as a first argument:

 ```javascript
 var gulp = require(‘beverage’)({